E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Pergauss/readme.rst

 Purpose of Module
 _________________

-This module provides periodic boundary conditions for periodic normal modes while running a G-MCTDH or vMCG calculation using the Quantics_ software package.
+This module provides periodic boundary conditions for periodic normal modes while using gaussian bases in  G-MCTDH or vMCG calculations using the Quantics_ software package.

 Background Information
 ______________________